Sexual Misconduct and Title IX

-Report an incident to the Title IX Coordinator at Unity College 24×7:
+Report an incident to the Title IX Coordinator at Unity Environmental University 24×7:

 Assistant Dean of Students and TItle IX Coordinator

 What if you want confidentiality?

 Privacy and confidentiality have distinct meanings.
-It is important to understand the distinctions because, under Title IX, only a specific small group of Unity College employees are permitted to keep information confidential.
+It is important to understand the distinctions because, under Title IX, only a specific small group of Unity Environmental University employees are permitted to keep information confidential.

 Privacy means that information related to a report of misconduct will only be shared with a limited circle of individuals who “need to know” the information in order to assist in the review, investigation, or resolution of the report.
 Although not bound by confidentiality, these individuals will be discreet and respect the privacy of all individuals involved in the process.
 Examples of individuals who often “need to know” of the report, allegations and information include the Title IX Coordinator, Deputy Title IX Coordinator, Public Safety, and student residential life staff, among all other mandatory reporters (see below).
 College employees receive training regarding respecting and safeguarding private information.